ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 - How do you learn a new technical skill?
 - What is your process for learning a new topic?

-However, I tend to get generic answers, such as:-
+However, I tend to get generic answers, such as:

 - Asking other people.
 - Reading papers.